Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 Bitwarden and KeePass are two of the top password managers, offering free plans that are hard to beat.
 These services are comparable in price and security but provide a different range of features and functionality.

-KeePass is unique among password managers for always being free, and while Bitwarden offers paid plans, its free tier has most of the basic functionality you could want.
+KeePass is unique among password managers because it is always free.
+While Bitwarden offers paid plans, its free tier has most of the basic functionality you could want.
 While both password managers offer most of the features you’d expect, take a closer look to determine the best password manager of the two.

 Which password manager should you get?
 Let this Bitwarden vs. KeePass face-off help you decide.